johnkinuthiaa/swr/README.md

-# Learning swr to for data fetching instead of using useEffect
+# Learning swr(Stale while revalidating) to for data fetching instead of using useEffect

 ```javascript